romzorus/karnaboo/README.md

 The goal of this tool is to let administrators regulate and streamline **in a centralized and visual way** the update flows of their GNU/Linux hosts across an infrastructure.
 Also, in the long term, we want this tool to handle as much packaging systems and distributions as possible (apt, dnf, snap...).

 ## How does it work ?
+### Concept
+On each GNU/Linux host, you put the Karnaboo agent, ready to be executed with root privileges.
+Then each agent sends a registration request to the Karnaboo server which fills a graph database ([ArangoDB](https://arangodb.com/)) with host's informations.
+After the database is complete, you go from *what you have* (the nodes) to *what you want* (the edges) by creating links between hosts in the database. *This host will get its updates from this one now.*
+When your future topology is complete and consistent, you just tell the Karnaboo server to enforce it.
+The server sends specific instructions to each host depending on its position in the topology and the role it is supposed to play now.
+Each host abides and reports when the adaptation is over.

 ### Different roles
+* Karnaboo server
+* Karnaboo agent :
-- "REPS" : REPatriation Server -> located in your DMZ and actually getting the updates from the official repositories
+    - "REPS" (REPatriation Server) : located in your DMZ and actually getting the updates from the official repositories
-- "DISS" : DIStribution Server -> located in your LAN, close to your clients, getting the updates from the REPS and making it available for the clients
+    - "DISS" (DIStribution Server) : located in your LAN, close to your clients, getting the updates from the REPS and making it available for the clients
-- Client : local host requiring its updates
+    - Client : local host requiring its updates (it can be a user terminal, a web server or anything else)

-### Where Karnaboo comes in
-The REPS, DISS and clients all have the Karnaboo agent installed.

-In parallel, you have a Karnaboo server with its database running somewhere (where it can be reached by all the agents).
-After registering each host in the database, the Karnaboo server will then tell each machine what to do (where to look for updates...etc) according to the topology you decided in the database.

 ## Installation

+The tools themselves don't need to be *installed* indefinitely.
+The idea is to execute once, put everything in order, then leave your hosts alone.
+This isn't a supervision tool.
+Once they are correctly configured, your hosts leave their life on their own until you want to change everything again.
+In that case, you execute the server and the agents again.

+However, the content of the database remains after use.
+This allows you to re-enforce in case you need to replace a machine or something else changes.
+Also, you can make your topolgy evolve without starting from scratch again.
+You just start the server, start the agents and make them wait for instructions, change what you need to in the database, then enforce again.

 There are no packages yet so you have to build the tool yourself.
 However, Rust (Cargo) makes it really easy for us.

 ### Karnaboo server
 *** Prerequisites ***
 1. a functional local [Rust installation](https://www.rust-lang.org/fr/tools/install)
 2. a functional [ArangoDB instance](https://arangodb.com/download-major/)
-3. `apt install build-essential pkg-config libssl-dev`
+3. `sudo apt install build-essential pkg-config libssl-dev`

 *** Building ***
 ```